 Nasal hyperkeratosis can be relieved by applying certain oils to a dog’s nose.
 Over time, the keratin overgrowth can become brittle and fall off.

-One product on the market that we personally have used and recommend is Nature’s Butter nose balm.
-This particular brand contains 7 different oils and butters (such as Shea butter, coconut oil, and olive oil) designed to absorb in layers on your dog’s nose.
+We like products that contain several different oils and butters (such as Shea butter, coconut oil, and olive oil) designed to absorb in layers on your dog’s nose.
 The lighter oils soak in first and bring fast relief.
 Then the medium weight oils are absorbed, adding a layer of deeper moisturizing.
 Finally the heavy-duty butters melt into your dog’s nose, bringing long lasting relief.

 Once you’ve selected a nose balm product, apply the butter 2-3 times a day for 2-3 days.
 At the end of the third day test and see if the crust is beginning to crumble.
 If it does not, continue multiple daily applications.
 If it does crumble off, begin maintenance schedule of 2-3 applications a week.
 Your dog may need more weekly applications depending on their age or the severity of the nasal hyperkeratosis.